sage-ali/sage-ali/README.md

 ## About Me

-Ali is a motivated junior software support developer with experience in Python and a strong background in object-oriented programming (OOP).
+Ali is a motivated junior software support developer/ Data scientist with experience in Python and a strong background in object-oriented programming (OOP).
 Currently pursuing a Master's degree in Data Analytics and Technologies, Ali is seeking a full-time position where he can contribute to software deployment and data science projects.

 - 🌱 I’m currently learning React, Sass and Django